 There’s a reason that this particular eclipse is so special, though.
 While lunar eclipses aren’t exactly common (the next one will happen in January of 2019), Sunday’s eclipse coincided with a supermoon, something that hasn’t happened since 1982.
 A supermoon is what it sounds like: when a full or new moon makes its closest approach to earth, it is considered a supermoon.

-David Kriegler of UNO’s physics department told the World-Herald that “although still 222,000 miles away, the full moon will look 30 percent bigger and 30 percent brighter than usual.”
+David Kriegler of UNO’s physics department told that “although still 222,000 miles away, the full moon will look 30 percent bigger and 30 percent brighter than usual.”

 While most of Asia and Australia won’t be able to see the eclipse, certain sections of the United States, Canada, Africa, and Europe were able to see the eclipse in its entirety.
 Lucky Nebraskans came out in droves to watch the event at several host locations around the state, including in Lincoln, Omaha, and Beatrice.

 For example, the Homestead National Monument of America in Beatrice hosted viewers in the parking lot: “The parking lot at the Heritage Center is a great place for moon and star viewing…this unique phenomenon doesn’t happen often,” said Superintendent Mark Engler.
 At UNO, the Durham Science Center opened the observatory and planetarium to interested citizens for free, and even hooked up smartphone adapters to telescopes for photos.
 UNL’s Behlen Observatory near Mead also stayed open late.

 In particular, the moon’s red color endeared it to many Nebraskans, including Shawn Langan, lab manager with the University of Nebraska-Lincoln Physics and Astronomy Department: “I like to call it the Husker moon,” he said.